How Westminster Works . . . and Why It Doesn't - Ian Dunt, W&N (2024) & Politics on the Edge - Rory Stewart, Vintage (2024)

 In his account of Britain’s flailing political system, Stewart says, “governing should be about critical thinking; but the new style of politics is not.
 If critical thinking required humility, this politics demands absolute confidence: in place of accuracy, it offers vagueness.”

 For now, Labour’s stonking majority has not been used to push through constitutional change – no electoral reform, no changes to the legislature or the judiciary, or to the devolution settlements.
-Don’t hold your breath for meaningful reform.
+Don’t hold your breath for meaningful change.